bufbuild-ru/docs/docs/bsr/ci-cd/setup/index.md

 == Build from source

-If you intend to install the Buf CLI from source, this assumes that you have the Go toolchain available in your CI/CD.If not, see the [Go Documentation](https://golang.org/) for more details.
+If you intend to install the Buf CLI from source, this assumes that you have the Go toolchain available in your CI/CD.

+If not, see the [Go Documentation](https://golang.org/) for more details.

 ::: info install.sh